The Accord Melisma

 pitch bend. in addition,12 assignable internal functions (Progression

-limits, reset, Spread modifiers, LHAND timing, Arp gate, Arp Type, and
+limits, reset, Spread modifiers, LHAND (left-hand) timing, Arp gate, Arp Type, and

 Select Bus) make the CC CV the most versatile jack on the panel.